starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/cli.rst

 The result contains:

-*   ``block_hash``: The block hash, a unique identifier of the block.
+*   ``block_hash``: The block hash, a unique identifier of the block
-*   ``parent_block_hash``: The block hash of the parent block.
+*   ``parent_block_hash``: The block hash of the parent block
-*   ``block_number``: The sequence number of the block, which is the number of blocks prior to this block.
+*   ``block_number``: The sequence number of the block, which is the number of blocks prior to this block
-*   ``state_root``: The root of a commitment tree representing the StarkNet's state after the given block.
+*   ``state_root``: The root of a commitment tree representing the StarkNet's state after the given block
-*   ``status``: The status of the block (for example, ``PENDING``, which means that the block was created but has not been accepted on-chain yet).
+*   ``status``: The status of the block (for example, ``PENDING``, which means that the block was created but has not been accepted on-chain yet)
-*   ``timestamp``: A timestamp representing the time this block was created.
+*   ``timestamp``: A timestamp representing the time this block was created
-*   ``transaction_receipts``: Information about the transaction status and the corresponding L1<->L2 interaction, for every transaction included in the block.
+*   ``transaction_receipts``: Information about the transaction status and the corresponding L1<->L2 interaction, for every transaction included in the block
 *   ``transactions``: A mapping of the transactions included in the block, according to their transaction hashes.
-Note that these are the same hashes used in the ``transaction_receipts`` mapping.
+Note that these are the same hashes used in the ``transaction_receipts`` mapping

-To query the last accepted block, simply remove the ``--number`` argument.
-To query a block by hash, use ``--hash`` instead.
-Note that, at most, one of these argument can be given.
+To query the last accepted block, simply remove the ``--number`` argument To query a block by hash, use ``--hash`` instead.
+Note that, at most, one of these argument can be given

 .. _get_storage_at: